Tilden, Texas: Boot Hill Cemetery

-Located in Tilden is Boot Hill Cemetery, one of the only two authentic cemeteries of its kind in the southwest.
+Located in Tilden, Boot Hill Cemetery is one of the only two authentic cemeteries of its kind in the southwest.
 It was so named because many of those who were interred there died violently ("with their boots on").
 Many of the early graves were those of people who were killed in accidents, murdered, or who died of cholera during an epidemic in 1869, although some were known to have died of natural causes.
 The cemetery was established sometime after Frio Rio came into existence in 1858.
 It is currently located behind the bank half a block north of the courthouse plaza on Highway 72 and half a block east of State Highway 16, across from the new sheriff's office.

 In 1877, Boot Hill Cemetery was abandoned in favor of the present Hill Top Cemetery and then neglected for more than half a century.
-During this time a number of the markers deteriorated, fell down, and became lost, along with the local history they contained.
+During this time, a number of the markers deteriorated, fell down, and became lost, along with the local history they contained.
 In 1955, when the Cenizo Garden Club was organized, its members began to clean up and restore the cemetery.
 They cleaned the plots, cleared out the brush, and located as many graves as possible.
 The grounds were enclosed by a low border of native stone and the Boot Hill Cemetery sign, a large boot made of masonry mounted on a large slab of petrified palm stump, was added to the cemetery grounds.
 The club was also instrumental in obtaining a historical marker, which now stands at the entrance to the cemetery.